 Discomfort may be experienced for approximately one to two hours after treatment.
 Normally, it will resolve within 48 hours, but if severe, can last up to five days.
 Over-the-counter pain relief can be used to help manage this.
 Please note: avoid anti-inflammatories.
 Are there any other side-effects?

 Skin redness or minor bruising over the tender area can occur but normally resolves within two to three days.
 What activities should I avoid after treatment?

 We strongly advise you to avoid any activity that will stress the treated area for at least 48 hours after each treatment.
 How many treatments will I need?

 Normally 3–5 treatment sessions, 7 –14 days apart, is sufficient.
 Severe chronic conditions may require more sessions.
 Who performs the treatment?

 Shockwave therapy treatment may be performed by sports physicians, orthopaedic consultants, and physiotherapists.
-Is shockwave therapy treatment covered under private healthcare insurance?
+Is shockwave therapy treatment covered by private healthcare insurance?

 Some, but not all private healthcare insurance companies will cover the cost of shockwave therapy.
-Please speak to your provider directly.
+Please speak with your provider directly.
 Call us today to discuss shockwave therapy on 08000546430 or email firstname.lastname@example.org